ed-kung/CSUN-Econ-433/labs/lab07/README.md

 1. Show that family income and race predict class size in the regular cohort but not in the experimental cohort.
 Show that `teacher_has_ma` is related to `small` in both cohorts.

 2. Show how test score depends on different covariates using data from the regular cohort.
-You should run the following five regressions and show their output in one table:
+You should run the following five regressions and show their output in one table.
      - Regress `test_score` on `small`
 	 - Regress `test_score` on `small` and `teacher_has_ma`
 	 - Regress `test_score` on `small`, `teacher_has_ma`, and `race`